-Some 11 miles north of Pigeon Forge, Great Smoky Mountains National Park is one of the most visited national parks in the nation.
+Some 11 miles south of Pigeon Forge, Great Smoky Mountains National Park is one of the most visited national parks in the nation.
 Straddling the ridgeline of the Smokies, at the tail end of the Appalachian Mountains (the world’s oldest mountain range), the park’s 814 square miles of pristine forest were designated in 1936.
 Spanning Tennessee and North Carolina, the park’s unfathomable scale encompasses more than 4,000 species of plants, some 2,000 black bears and over 30 different species of salamanders — mind-blowing diversity for an area of roughtly 800 square miles.

 Beyond the Haze